|

 Soviets and their despicable henchmen, the Hungarian AVO,

+the secret police.
 During this period, there is widespread talk of escape.
 I

 am told, in no uncertain terms, not to mention this to